-We are notifying you that the 2012 annual meeting of shareholders of Noble Roman's, Inc., an Indiana corporation ("Noble Roman's" or the "Company"), will be held at 10:00 a.m. local time on Wednesday, June 27, 2011, at the Hyatt Regency, One S. Capitol Avenue, Indianapolis, Indiana 46204, for the following purposes:
+We are notifying you that the 2013 annual meeting of shareholders of Noble Roman's, Inc., an Indiana corporation ("Noble Roman's" or the "Company"), will be held at 10:00 a.m. local time on Tuesday, July 2, 2012, at the Hyatt Regency, One S. Capitol Avenue, Indianapolis, Indiana 46204, for the following purposes:

-- To elect two Class II directors, to serve until the 2015 annual meeting of shareholders or until his successor is elected and qualified; - To ratify the selection of Somerset CPAs, P.C. as the Company's independent registered public accounting firm for the year ending December 31, 2012; and - To transact any other business that is properly brought before the annual meeting or any adjournment thereof.
+- To elect one Class III director, to serve until the 2016 annual meeting of shareholders or until his successor is elected and qualified; - To approve on an advisory basis the compensation of the Company's named executive officers as disclosed pursuant to Item 402 of Regulation S-K; - To propose on an advisory basis the frequency of future advisory votes on executive compensation; - 4.
+To ratify the selection of Somerset CPAs, P.C. as the Company's independent registered public accounting firm for the year ending December 31, 2013; and - To transact any other business that is properly brought before the annual meeting or any adjournment thereof.

-Noble Roman's board of directors has fixed the close of business on May 2, 2012 as the record date to determine the shareholders who are entitled to notice of, and to vote at, the annual meeting.
-Only holders of record of Noble Roman's common stock at the close of business on that date will be entitled to notice of and to vote at the annual meeting or any adjournments or postponements thereof.
+Noble Roman's board of directors has fixed the close of business on May 15, 2013 as the record date to determine the shareholders who are entitled to notice of, and to vote at, the annual meeting.
+Only holders of record of Noble Roman's common stock at the close of business on that date will be entitled to notice of, and to vote at, the annual meeting or any adjournments or postponements thereof.